openharmony/docs/en/application-dev/quick-start/start-with-ets-low-code.md

         */
        onclick() {
          router.push({
-           uri: 'pages/second', // Specify the page to be redirected to.
+           url: 'pages/second', // Specify the page to be redirected to.
          })
        }